metal3-io/metal3-docs/design/image-ownership.md

 ## Summary

-In order for Metalkube to provision hosts and bring them into the cluster, it needs to manage 2 images: the target image being written to the host's disk, and the provisioning image used to do that.
-The provisioning image is an implementation detail of Metalkube, and its use of Ironic, and so will be managed as part of Metalkube.
-The image written to disk is part of the cluster, and so will need to be at least minimally configurable.
+In order for Metal3 to provision hosts and bring them into the cluster, it needs to manage 2 images: the target image being written to the host's disk, and the provisioning image used to do that.
+The provisioning image is an implementation detail of Metal3, and its use of Ironic, and so will be managed as part of Metal3 The image written to disk is part of the cluster, and so will need to be at least minimally configurable.